Kevin Cohee

-Kevin Cohee (/ˈkoʊhiːˈ/ born October 20, 1957) is an African American multi-millionaire business executive.
+Kevin Cohee (/ˈkoʊhiːˈ/ born October 20, 1957) is an American multi-millionaire business executive.
 He is Chairman and CEO of One United Bank, the largest Black owned bank and the first Black owned internet bank in America.
 He has held this position since 1996.

 Early life

 Cohee was born in Kansas City, Missouri, to African-American parents.
-He never met his father, and his mother passed away due to an allergic reaction to penicillin when he was six years old.
+He never met his father, and his mother died due to an allergic reaction to penicillin when he was six years old.
 Cohee was raised by his uncle, Richard Carr, a pediatric dentist in Boston.

 Education

 Cohee graduated from Harvard Law School with a Juris Doctor degree.
 He also holds a Master of Business Administration and a Bachelor of Arts degree from the University of Wisconsin; where he was a 4-year letterman in football.

 Career

 Salomon Brothers

 Cohee obtained his M.B.A. from the University of Wisconsin and his J.D. degree from Harvard in 1985.
 He became an investment banker at Salomon Smith Barney shortly after.